 Crowley was born to a wealthy and religious family.
 His parents were part of the Exclusive Brethren, a conservative faction of the Christian denomination called the Plymouth Brethren.
 His father, a traveling preacher for his sect, was particularly devout and was said to read a chapter from the verse to his wife and son every day after breakfast.
-1 While Crowley maintained a good relationship with his father, he despised his mother, who described him as “the beast” – a name he later adopted as his life-long moniker.
+[1.
+Lawrence Sutin, “Do What Thou Wilt: A Life of Aleister Crowley] While Crowley maintained a good relationship with his father, he despised his mother, who described him as “the beast” – a name he later adopted as his life-long moniker.

 After losing his father to lung cancer at age 11, Crowley inherited the family fortune and went on studying English literature at Trinity College in Cambridge.
 It is during those academic years that Crowley began renouncing and even rebelling against his Christian background.
 He seriously questioned the Bible, partook in sexual activities with local girls and prostitutes and developed an acute interest in occultism.
 Another symbolic step towards his self-affirmation was his name change from Edward Alexander to Aleister.
 Here’s an excerpt from his autobiography describing the reasons behind his name change: